 It is simple and inexpensive because you are using a smartphone or tablet’s camera.
 Teachers and students sign into the video conference with their usual computers/laptops/tablets.

 That provides the traditional face-to-face video conference view.
-Then they insert another smartphone or tablet into the Tutorcam Stand and sign into the same meeting.
+Then they place another smartphone or tablet on SideVia and sign into the same meeting.
 That provides the camera angle positioned over the desk.